tizianoflati/reditools2.0/README.md

 If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12

-REDItools2.0 has been tested with Python 2.7.12.
+Note: REDItools2.0 has been tested with Python 2.7.12.
+Although there should not be any problem, the software comes with no guarantee of being compatible with Python 3.

 If you can install Python dependencies in your home directory or globally, you can just issue the following commands:

 > pip install -r requirements.txt